-In the makeup world, foundation and bronzer have always gotten most of the glory, wouldn’t you say?
-They’re the go-to staples that people turn to for coverage and color.
+In the makeup world, foundation and bronzer have always gotten most of the glory.
+They’re go-to staples that people turn to for coverage and color.
 However, today we want to talk about highlighter, which has been stealing the spotlight lately.

 Powder illuminators typically have softer application and deliver more of a sheer, shimmery finish.
 These types of products work well over foundation or blush to lend your skin that all-over dewy look.